NicosaurusRex99/DivineRPG/README.md

 Discord: https://discord.gg/R9Zc32D

+### IMPORTANT NOTICE
+ * DivineRPG is once again using the original github which you can find at: https://github.com/DivineRPG/DivineRPG

 ### What you can and cannot do with DivineRPG
 ###### You CAN:
 * Download DivineRPG and use it